Why Every Runner Should Keep A Running Log

 • Why Every Runner Should Keep A Running Log 10

-Whether you are trying to qualify for the Boston Marathon or just run your first 5k, having a running log is crucial for improving and staying healthy.
+Whether trying to qualify for the Boston Marathon or running your first 5K, having a running log is crucial for improving and staying healthy.

 Whether you pick a digital or hardcopy log, the important thing is to decide what you want to record and stick with it.